ill-di/dinoWorld/scripts/devcontainer_db_health_check.md

 **Script Implementation Review Stamp**

 > ✅ Verified: As of 2025-07-21, the implementation in `devcontainer_db_health_check.sh` fully meets the documented specification.
 All layers (Core Database Service, Prisma Setup, Application Schema) are implemented and verified.
-The script correctly handles schema validation, provides detailed error reporting, and includes verbose output options.
+The script correctly handles schema validation, provides detailed error reporting, includes verbose output options, and implements automatic schema repair via Prisma migrations.
 If this documentation is modified, this verification stamp is invalidated and a new review will be required.

 ### Script Functionality